Multiple birth: Cultural aspects

-In Greek mythology, fraternal twins Castor and Polydeuces, and Heracles and Iphicles, are sons of two different fathers.
-One of the twins (Polydeuces, Heracles) is the illegitimate son of the god Zeus; his brother is the son of their mother's mortal husband.
-A similar pair of twin sisters are Helen (of Troy) and Clytemnestra (who are also sisters of Castor and Polydeuces).
-The theme occurs in other mythologies as well, and is called superfecundation.

 In certain medieval European chivalric romances, such as Marie de France's Le Fresne, a woman cites a multiple birth (often to a lower-class woman) as proof of adultery on her part; while this may reflect a widespread belief, it is invariably treated as malicious slander, to be justly punished by the accuser having a multiple birth of her own, and the events of the romance are triggered by her attempt to hide one or more of the children.
 A similar effect occurs in the Knight of the Swan romance, in the Beatrix variants of the Swan-Children; her taunt is punished by giving birth to seven children at once, and her wicked mother-in-law returns her taunt before exposing the children.

 Ethics of multiple births

 Medically assisted procreation

 In vitro fertilization (IVF) was first successfully completed in the 1970s as a form of assisted reproductive technology.
-Out of all the assisted reproductive technology available that is currently in practice, in vitro fertilization has the highest chance of producing multiple offspring.
-Per each female egg, IVF currently has a 60–70% chance of conceiving.
+Out of all the assisted reproductive technologies available that are currently in practice, in vitro fertilization has the highest chance of producing multiple offspring.
+For each female egg, IVF currently has a 60–70% chance of conceiving.
 Fertilization is made possible by administering a fertility drug to the eggs or by directly injecting semen into the eggs.
 There is an increased chance for women over the age of 35 to have multiple births.
 IVF is a common genetic and ethical topic.
-Through IVF individuals can produce offspring successfully when natural procreation is not viable.
-However, in vitro can become genetically specific and allow for the selection of particular genes or expressible traits to be dominantly present in the formed embryo.
+Through IVF, individuals can produce offspring successfully when natural procreation is not viable.
+However, in vitro can become genetically specific and allow for the selection of particular genes or expressible traits to be present dominantly in the formed embryo.
 Ethical dilemmas arise when determining health care coverage and the deviation from natural selection and gene variations.
-In regards to multiple births different ethical concerns arise from the use of in vitro fertilization.
+Regarding multiple births, different ethical concerns arise from the use of in vitro fertilization.
 Overall, multiple pregnancies can cause potential harm to the mother and children due to potential complications.
 Such complications can include uterine bleeding and children not receiving equal nutrients.
 IVF has also revealed some pre term deliveries and lower birth weights in babies.
 While some view medically assisted procreation as a saving grace to have children, others consider these procedure to be unnatural and costly to the community.